Welcome to the Roton Quantum Model - a rotational resonance framework

 The Electron read↗

-The Nucleus of a Atom consisting of Protons and Neutrons (as they say) has this task: Provide maximal attraction for the resonant electron trajectories.
+The Nucleus of an atom consists of Protons and Neutrons, as they say.
+It has this task: Provide maximal attraction for the resonant orbital electron trajectories.
 So the proton or more precisely the co-electron in the nucleus needs special geometrical freedom to provide the rotating electron with the constant possibility to share their axis.
-The Nucleus interestingly shows nearly symmetric Compound-Objects of a protons and electrons.
+The nucleus shows nearly symmetric compound-objects to hold lepton(s).
 A structure that confines the protons “charge” (co-axially anti-parallel to electron).
 This allows the entangled electrons location to rotate freely and remain entangled. completely independent of the other protons and neutrons on the nucleon.
+All nuclei contain one or two such Leptons.

 We well see interesting predictions regarding the ratio of protons and electrons in different atoms and isotopes.